mjbarnes/git-tutorial/Readme.md

 `$ git log --oneline --decorate --graph`    | filter your commit history

 # Be Social

+## Fork a repository
+If you want to contribute to someone else's project you or would like to use someone else's project as a starting point for a project of your own you would want to "Fork" their repository.
+Forking will clone the origional repository and place it within your Github account.
+If you would like to help develope this git tutorial then Fork this repository by selecting the Fork button from the top of the page or by clicking [fork me](https://github.com/j0hnb/git-tutorial/fork_select "fork me").
+Update and extend this repository and when you're done issue a Pull request so that your edits can be included in this master repository.

 ## Follow a friend
 > One of the great features on GitHub is the ability to see what other people are working on and who they are connecting with.
 When you follow someone, you will get notifications on your dashboard about their GitHub activity.